Save big with rewards, 0% APR, no foreign transaction fees and more.

 Getting a new credit card for Christmas?

-If you’re applying for a new card, plan how you’ll use it for and ultimately pay off your debt.
+If you’re applying for a new card, plan how you’ll use it and how you’ll ultimately pay off your debt.

 By knowing your goals, you’re better positioned to narrow down the perfect card for your needs.